notEpsilon/ss-cache/README.md

 # ss-cache
-Zero-dependency Distributed statically-sharded in-memory key-value cache based on a thread-safe generic LRU cache.
+Zero-dependency statically-sharded in-memory key-value cache based on a thread-safe generic LRU cache.

 ## Usage
 - clone the repo and run `go build` to get the binary.